Topology change and heterotic flux vacua: Introduction

 Nevertheless, over the years there have been a number of works suggesting that there are relations between the K\"ahler and non-K\"ahler vacua.
 For example, in~\cite{Becker:2007ea,Sethi:2007bw} it was argued via duality with M-theory compactification on K3$\times$K3 that certain heterotic flux backgrounds could have a dual description as a compactification on $X_0$.
 It has also been pointed out that heterotic T-duality on the torus fiber can relate flux compactifications to K\"ahler compactifications~\cite{Evslin:2008zm,Andriot:2009fp,Martelli:2010jx,Andriot:2011iw,Israel:2013hna}.

 In the present work we focus on heterotic flux vacua with an $8$-dimensional lift.
 We point out that in general $X$ is not simply connected, and the non-trivial fundamental group allows for more general choices of gauge bundle than usually considered.
 In particular, the bundle can be topologically distinct from any gauge bundle pulled back from $M$, and this allows for CHL-like constructions in flux compactifications.

 However, we also argue that a heterotic flux vacuum will have a locus in the moduli space where the geometry can be T-dualized to a K\"ahler space.
-So, while on one hand we enlarge this class of flux vacua, we also show that all such compactifications can be reduced to the more familiar class.
-Of course as usual in duality, certain features are much easier to understand in one frame than another.
+So, while on one hand we enlarge the class of heterotic flux vacua, we also show that all such compactifications can be mapped to the more familiar class of $\text{K3}\times T^2$ compactifications.
+The map includes motion to an appropriate locus in the moduli space and T-duality, and as usual, certain features are much easier to understand in one duality frame than another.
 We illustrate this point by mapping global symmetries of the worldsheet theory between the dual descriptions and considering the corresponding orbifold theories.
+A further discussion of heterotic flux vacua with $8$ supercharges based on the geometries introduced in~\cite{Fino:2019mvp} and which are not covered by this analysis is given in section \ref{s:outlook}.